PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 - taken verbally over the telephone and then charted; or

 - written correspondence.

 When our Office needs consent for the collection, use or disclosure of Personal Information about a child less than 16 years of age, we may either obtain it from that child if capable, or the parent or other lawful guardian (but not the access parent, unless such a parent has been lawfully authorized in place of the custodial parent to make information decisions).
-If there is a conflict in consent between the child and the parent, the capable child’s decision prevails with respect to the consent.
+If there is a conflict in consent between the child, having capacity, and the parent, the capable child’s decision prevails with respect to the consent.